 The meter is set up at the factory for 2-point linear calibration.
 The number of points for multi-point calibration/scaling is set up in the Advanced Features menu.
-Up to 32 linearization points may be selected.
-See page 52 for details.
+Up to 32 linearization points may be selected for PV1 and up to 8 linearization points may be selected for PV2.
+See page 49 for details.